"Impact 8,165 miles away"

 Good evening everyone and welcome to Forefront's 2nd annual gala!
-Before I begin, I'd like to thank GoForeFront's founder, Matthew Oh, for putting this wonderful event together and also leading the GoForeFront team forward to reach such great accomplishments!
+Before I begin, I'd like to thank GoForeFront's founder, Matthew Oh, for putting this wonderful event together and also leading the GoForeFront team forward to such great accomplishments!
 Matthew and I first met when he came to The Bronx to speak at our annual Career Day.
 It was there that we both discovered our similar passions to inspire countless inner-city children about the limitless career opportunities available to them; inspiring them to know that anything is possible and that any one person can change our world.

 the fabric of our connection

 Tonight I will share stories about the transformative power of education.
 A series of stories which won't be found in the movie theaters, television screens, social media, or the latest Netflix series (for those "House of Cards" or "Orange is the New Black" fans).
 It won't be found in a popular hashtag, rooting for a cause behind the screen; it will be found in a collection of stories.
-Stories which we bind us together as human beings.
+Stories which bind us together as human beings.
 Stories which are often unspoken but ride the pulsing beats of our heart.
-Stories which burrow down to the deep places of who we truly are and how we connect with one another, binding us together even with someone we have yet to meet 8,165 miles away.
+Stories which burrow down to the depth of who we truly are and how we connect with one another, binding us together even with someone we have yet to meet 8,165 miles away.

 "The Bronx is home to me..."